-In July 2014 WIN launched the Fair Digital Deals Declaration, a commitment made by independent record label signatories around the world to treat their artists fairly in agreements relating to digital exploitation of artists’ work in recorded music agreements with third parties.
+The Fair Digital Deals Declaration is a commitment made by independent record label signatories around the world to treat their artists fairly in agreements relating to digital exploitation of their work in recorded music agreements with third parties.

-You can view the Declaration below and download a digital version.
-To sign up please print, sign and send to firstname.lastname@example.org.
+You can view the Declaration below and download a digital version here.

 FAIR DIGITAL DEALS DECLARATION